Flotomate/product_docs/source/admin/admin-asset-management/asset-group.rst

 Asset Group
 ***********

-Flotomate allows you to categorize Assets in the CMDB into groups.
+Motadata allows you to categorize Assets in the CMDB into groups.
 Groups are a convenient way to compartmentalize Assets based on certain similarities.